bemoje/bemoje-util/README.md

 ### isDefined

-Determine wheter the argument is a Undefined
+Determine wheter a given value is a Undefined

 #### Parameters